 The distance that a fracture will travel is controlled by the upper confining zone or formation and the volume, rate, and pressure of the fluid that is pumped.
 The confining zone will limit the vertical growth of a fracture because it either possesses sufficient strength or elasticity to contain the pressure of the injected fluids or an insufficient volume of fluid has been pumped.
 The greater the distance between the fractured formation and a groundwater aquifer, the more likely it will be that multiple formations possessing the qualities necessary to stop the fracture will occur.
 Natural attenuation of the fracture will occur over relatively short distances due to the limited volume of fluid being pumped and dispersion of the pumping pressure regardless of intersecting migratory pathways.

 The completion fluids are comprised of approximately 99.9 % fresh water and proppant.
 The proppant is usually sand but can be other material with similar characteristics as sand but more appropriate for the type of shale being fractured.
 The remaining 0.1% are additives required in order to ensure proper placement of the proppant into the small cracks created in the shale.
 Because the make-up of the completion fluid varies from one geologic basin or formation to another to meet the specific needs of each area, there is no one size fits all formula for the volumes for each additive.
-Although the hydraulic fracturing industry may have a number of compounds that can be used in a hydraulic completion fluid, any single fracturing job would only use a few of the available additives.

 The chart shown below depicts generic hydraulic fracturing chemical usage including the types of chemicals, their uses in the process and the consequences of not using them.